MatthewSmithwebdesign/devlog/README.md

 # change directory to the dev diretory.
 cd dev
 # to enter the virtual environment  execute the following command.
-python3 -m venv dev
+pipenv shell
-# To activate the environment.
+# To active the server
-source dev/bin/activate
+python3 manage.py runserver
 # added packages
 pillow
 allauth